kubafilinger/AVR/README.md

 # AVR
 Projects and libraries based on the AVR microchips (mainly ATmega8 and ATmega16)

-*For comfortable i update source code with AtmelStudio Project files
+*For my convenience I uploaded source codes with AtmelStudio Project files